Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Analysis/Viewshed (camera)/README.md

 The output is displayed in an overlay representing the visible areas in green color and non-visible areas in red color.
 This is achieved by creating an `AGSAnalysisOverlay` for the viewshed and adding that overlay to a collection of analysis overlays in `AGSSceneView`.

-When user clicks the button called `Update from camera`, the viewshed is updated with the current camera by calling the `update(from:)` method on `AGSLocationViewshed`.
+When user taps the `Update from camera` button, the viewshed is updated with the current camera by calling the `update(from:)` method on `AGSLocationViewshed`.
 The current camera position is retrieved from the `currentViewpointCamera()` method on `AGSSceneView`.